 The scheme is going from strength to strength.
-A total of 20 fabricators across New Zealand have now achieved certification under the scheme, ensuring that 70% of the local industry output is meeting international best practice.
-This number is set to rise even further in the second half of 2016.
+A total of 30 fabricators across New Zealand have now achieved certification under the scheme, ensuring that 86% of the local industry output is meeting international best practice.

 Why specify a certified steel fabricator?

 The recent boom in construction activity, centred on Christchurch and Auckland, has meant an increase in the amount of imported steelwork entering New Zealand.
 However, there have been cases where paperwork has been missing or the prefabricated steel does not meet the required specification, leading to costly project delays.

 The SFC scheme gives procurers peace of mind by ensuring that certified fabricators have the appropriate quality management systems in place to consistently produce compliant fabricated products of the required standard.

 - Reduces compliance risk.

 Download our Steel Fabrication Certification for NZ Specifiers brochure.